Anick

 Anick (/ˈeɪnɪk/ AY-nik) is a village and former civil parish, now in the parish of Sandhoe, in Northumberland, England, situated to the north of Hexham.
 In 1881 the parish had a population of 153.

-Anick should not be confused with Alnwick, pronounced /ˈænɪk/; a much larger town also in Northumberland, but some 35 mi further north.
+Anick should not be confused with the much larger town of Alnwick (pronounced /ˈænɪk/), which is also in Northumberland, but some 35 mi further north.

 Governance

-Anick was formerly a township in St. John Lee parish, from 1866 Anick was a civil parish in its own right until it was abolished on 24 March 1887 and merged with Sandhoe.
+Anick was formerly a township in St. John Lee parish.
+From 1866 Anick was a civil parish in its own right until it was abolished on 24 March 1887 and merged with Sandhoe.